 View Options →

-Show Plugins Content
+Show Plugin Content

 Within your mod’s content folder,

-right click and select
+right click in empty space and select

 Blueprint Class under